ipregistry/ipregistry-java/README.md

 You can also provide your own cache implementation by implementing the _IpregistryCache_ interface.

-To disable caching, you can use the _NoCache_ class.
+Once enabled, you can disable caching by retrieving an instance of _NoCache_ with `NoCache.getInstance()`.

 ## Errors